Notable Goal Scoring Goalkeepers over the Years

-Bolat saved Standard de Liege's European foray, whereas another goalkeeper salvaged what would become a dynasty of sorts in 2007.
-Defending UEFA Cup champions Sevilla travelled to Donetsk, Ukraine to face Shakhtar on Mar.
-15, 2007, in the second leg of its Round of 16.
-Trailing 2-1 and with four minutes of stoppage time remaining, Sevilla was facing elimination.
-That was until Daniel Alves struck a corner kick that goalkeeper Andres Palop headed in to force extra time.
-The result helped Palop and Sevilla successfully defend the UEFA Cup title.
+While Bolat saved Standard de Liege's European foray, another goalkeeper salvaged what became a successful defense of a title.
+In 2007, Sevilla traveled to Ukraine to play Shakhtar Donetsk on Mar.
+15, 2007.
+It was the second leg of the Round of 16, where Sevilla trailed 2-1 and required four minutes of stoppage time to save its European season.
+Elimination was staring at Sevilla until Daniel Alves struck a corner kick that goalkeeper Andres Palop headed in to force extra time.
+The goal helped Palop and Sevilla defend the UEFA Cup title two months later.

 That was not the first goal scored by a goalkeeper in the 2006-07 UEFA Cup.
-Another goalkeeper scored a tying goal in the group stage on Nov.
+Marco Amelia, two weeks after Italy won the 2006 World Cup, and his club Livorno received a berth in the UEFA Cup due to repercussions from Italy's football scandal in 2006.

+Livorno needed qualifying matches to reach the group stage.
+The Italian club's chances of reaching the Round of 32 looked in jeopardy as it trailed 1-0 to Partizan in Belgrade, Serbia, on Nov.
 2, 2006.
-He was on Italy's roster when it won the 2006 World Cup.
-Two weeks after that tournament, Marco Amelia found himself and his club Livorno in the UEFA Cup, an opportunity that came about due to Italy’s football scandal in 2006.

-Livorno reached the group stage, but the Italian club's chances of reaching the Round of 32 looked in jeopardy as it trailed 1-0 to Partizan in Belgrade, Serbia.
-In the 87th minute, Livorno had an opportunity to tie the match.
-Dario Passoni struck a free kick in which Amelia rose up and headed the goal.
-Livorno, in its debut in Europe, escaped with a 1-1 draw and eventually reached the Round of 32.
+However, Livorno capitalized on an opportunity late when Dario Passoni struck a free-kick that discovered Amelia.
+The goalkeeper rose and headed the goal as Livorno escaped with a 1-1 draw and reached the Round of 32.

 The Opening Goal of the Season